Biexciton-like quartet condensates in an electron-hole liquid: Results and Discussion

 In analogy with the usual BCS dispersion (\ref{eq:E_BCS}), $E_{\bm{q}}^{\omega}$ can be regarded as the quartet BCS dispersion~\cite{guo2021cooper}.
 Solving Eq.~(\ref{eq:E_qBCS}) combined with Eq.~(\ref{eq:qOmega}), one can evaluate the excitation gap $E_{\rm gap}={\rm inf}_{\bm{q}}[2E_{\bm{q}}^{\omega}]$ in the quartet BCS framework.

-The energy dispersions with and without the biexciton correlations (i.e., $E_{\bm{q}}^{\omega}$ and $E_{\bm{q}}$) as a function of a relative momentum $q=|\bm{q}|$ are shown in Fig.~\ref{fig:3}, where we take $\rho=0.5$ nm$^{-3}$ and $B_{\rm XX}=500$ meV as typical values in the region we explored.
+The energy dispersions with and without the biexciton correlations (i.e., $E_{\bm{q}}^{\omega}$ and $E_{\bm{q}}$) as a function of relative momentum $q=|\bm{q}|$ are shown in Fig.~\ref{fig:3}, where we take $B_{\rm XX}=500$ meV.
+Because we are interested in the quartet BCS regime where $\mu$ becomes positive and the Fermi surface effect is important, the high density case with $\rho=0.5$ nm$^{-3}$ is examined here.
+As shown in Fig.~\ref{fig:1}, $\mu$ reaches $100$ meV at $\rho=0.5$ nm$^{-3}$.
 With the consideration of biexciton correlations, the excitation gap $E_{\rm gap}$, namely, the minimum of the energy dispersion, becomes larger by around $5.5\%$, and the relative momentum which gives the minimum of energy dispersion also becomes larger by around $55.6\%$.
 While the quartet corrections are significant in the low-momentum regime, $E_{\bm{q}}^\omega$ becomes closer to $E_{\bm{q}}$ in the high-momentum regime.
 Thus, one can see that $E_{\bm{q}}^\omega$ increases at low $\bm{q}$ compared with $E_{\bm{q}}$ because of the quartet corrections as found in Eq.~(\ref{eq:E_qBCS}).
 This result indicates that excitons consisting lower relative momenta tends to form the biexciton-like Cooper quartets and such quartets are energetically broken into two exciton-like Cooper pairs for larger $\bm{q}$.

 Finally, in Fig.~\ref{fig:4}, we plot $E_{\rm gap}$ with quartet correlations estimated from the minimum of $E_{\bm{q}}^\omega$ shown in Fig.~\ref{fig:3}.
 For comparison, we also show the result of the excitation gap without quartet correlations.
 In general, $E_{\rm gap}$ with quartet correlations becomes larger than the case without them.
 This behavior is natural since a larger energy is needed to excite a single carrier accompanying the breakup of quartets compared with the case with only two-body pairings.
 Also, one can find that the difference between the cases with and without quartet correlations becomes smaller with increasing $\rho$.
 At first glance, this tendency seems to be opposite to the quartet correlations on the ground-state energy $E$ shown in Fig.~\ref{fig:3}, but actually these results are found to be consistent by considering how these quantities are associated with quartet correlations in a relative-momentum-resolved way.
 While the lower relative-momentum sector plays a significant role for the quartet corrections on $E$ involving the $\bm{q}$ summation, $E_{\rm gap}$ reflects the quartet correlations at $\bm{q}=\bm{q}_{\rm min}$, which is relatively large compared with the low relative momenta dominated by the quartet formation.
 Indeed, the difference between $E_{\bm{q}}^{\omega}$ and $E_{\bm{q}}$ near $\bm{q}=\bm{q}_{\rm min}$ is smaller compared with that at $\bm{q}\simeq \bm{0}$.
 In this regard, spectroscopic measurements for in-medium biexciton energy, which are not momentum-resolved, would give the similar tendency of $\rho$ dependence as shown in Fig.~\ref{fig:4}.